The 19th Lake Tahoe

 If you get into town too late to go to

 the expo you may pick up your shirt at the finish line and your race number at

-the Horizon Casino Resort race morning and then board the shuttle buses to the
+the Lake Tahoe Resort Hotel race morning and then board the shuttle buses to the

 The back of your race bib will have the bus

 schedule and a lot of other important information.

 impressed by the sheer beauty of the course.
 There is little chance of a PR